George von Amsberg: American Civil War

 After his release von Amsberg emigrated to the United States.
-He arrived from Bremen in New York City on September 27, 1858 on the ship Husdon.
+He arrived from Bremen in New York City on September 27, 1858, on the ship Husdon.
 Von Amsberg worked for a time as a riding instructor at the Hoboken Riding School.

 Von Amsberg began his U.S. military service as a major in the 5th Regiment New York National Guard Infantry (5th Regiment of Militia of New York City) on May 1, 1861, shortly after the outbreak of the American Civil War.
 The regiment was a three-month regiment, so von Amsberg was honorably mustered out of the militia with the rest of the regiment on August 7, 1861.

 On September 9, 1861, von Amsberg organized the 45th New York Volunteer Infantry Regiment, which he commanded as colonel as of October 7, 1861.
 He commanded this unit during the Battle of Cross Keys and Battle of Chancellorsville.
 During the Battle of Gettysburg he assumed command of 1st Brigade, 3rd Division of XI Corps after the death of Major General John F. Reynolds necessitated advancement of the command structure.
 He tendered his resignation in September or October 1863 and was discharged for disability due to asthma, acute bronchitis and gastritis on January 22, 1864.

 Aftermath

 After the war, von Amsberg was the proprietor of a hotel.
-He died on November 21, 1876 at Hoboken, New Jersey.
-George von Amsberg is buried in Weehawken Cemetery in North Bergen, New Jersey, USA.
+He died on November 21, 1876, at Hoboken, New Jersey.
+George von Amsberg is buried in Weehawken Cemetery in North Bergen, New Jersey, US.